the-eco-foundation/eco-routes/contracts/README.md

 ## Intent Creation / Settlement

-Intent creation and filler settlement processes both exist on the `IntentSource` on the source chain, and is where the full intent lifecycle will start and end.
+Intent creation and filler settlement processes both exist on `IntentSource.sol` on the source chain, and is where the full intent lifecycle will start and end.
 Both `Users` and `Fillers` interact with this contract, Users to create intents and `Fillers` to claim their reward after fulfillment has been proven.

 ### Events